AngieC96/MasterThesis/documenti/MDP.md

 The improvement is that instead of having a gradient that reaches a horizontal asymptote, the gradient keeps on moving and doesn't slow down.
 This allows to reach the convergence faster.

+[^1]: Sutton and Barto, Reinforcement Learning: An Introduction, 2018, MIT Press.